 Searle’s apparatus is used for the measurement of Young’s modulus.
-It consists of two equal length wires that are attached to a rigid support.
-To understand how Searle’s apparatus is used to determine Young’s modulus of elasticity of the material of a given wire, read the below experiment.
+It consists of two equal-length wires that are attached to a rigid support.
+To understand how Searle’s apparatus is used to determine Young’s modulus of elasticity of the material of a given wire, read the experiment below.

 To determine Young’s modulus of elasticity of the material of a given wire.